Jay Uhlman

-Jay Uhlman (born February 26, 1974) is a baseball coach and former shortstop, who is the current head baseball coach of the Tulane Green Wave.
-He played college baseball at Los Angeles Harbor College from 1993 to 1994 before transferring to Nevada where he played in 1995 and 1997.
+Jay Uhlman (born February 26, 1974) is an American baseball coach and former shortstop, who is the current head baseball coach of the Tulane Green Wave.
+He began his playing career at Los Angeles Harbor College from 1993 to 1994 before transferring to Nevada where he played in 1995 and 1997.
 He also served as the head coach of the Los Angeles Harbor Seahawks (2000–2001).

 Playing career

 Uhlman went to Redondo Union High School in Redondo Beach, California, where he played shortstop.
 Uhlman was selected in the 48th round of the 1992 Major League Baseball draft by the Toronto Blue Jays.
 He declined to sign with the Blue Jays, and attended Los Angeles Harbor College.
 As a Freshman, Uhlman hit .337, being named 2nd Team All-Conference.
 As a sophomore, he was named First Team All-Conference.
 The following year, Uhlman transferred to Nevada, where he batted .208 with 2 home runs and 18 RBI.
 After not playing in 1996, Uhlman returned to the lineup in 1997, hitting .358 with 8 homeruns and 52 RBI.
 For his efforts, he was named honorable mention All-Big West Conference.